imadChr/SoukAuto/README.md

 SoukAuto

+This Project is at Sprint 1 progression only.

 This is a school project for the Software Engineering course.
 The project is a car selling website called "SoukAuto" that allows users to post their cars for sale and browse the available listings.
 The website was built using HTML, CSS, JavaScript, and PHP.

 Getting Started